 Placidochromis sp.
 Phenochilus Tanzania Star Sapphire is the only fish from Lake Malawi that males develop bright white starspots.
 Males are blue with darker blue stripes until they reach about 4 to 5 inches.
 They turn bright blue with white starspots making them one of the most attractive fish in the cichlid world.
 Females are darker blue/gray with dark blue horizontal lines.
 This fish can be hard to breed and is not always available in the hobby.
 Farm prices are on the rise due to high demand and low supply of this fish.
 C.A..R.E.S.
 Program Fish, Endangered, facing a high risk of extinction in the wild in the medium term future.
 This fish is very popular in the hobby.
 Part Color Males are Bue with darker Blue Stripe and have yet to develop white blotches.

-This fish will be brought into stock in 2.5" + Males Only.
-Base Price is for a 2.5" Part Color Male.
+This fish will be brought into stock in 3 + Males Only.

 Please note part color males are blue with darker blue lines and are not showing white patches yet.